Arriva Herts & Essex: Harlow

-As of Jan 2023, the fleet list consists of:

 Ware

 Ware garage replaced the Hertford depot in 1993.
 It runs part of route 724 along with Harlow garage.
 Operation of London bus route 327 was transferred from Ware to Arriva London's Enfield garage on 3 January 2009.
 Ware did briefly become an Arriva The Shires garage in late 2010, before transferring back to Arriva East Herts & Essex.
 On 4 September 2010 routes 250 and 251 transferred from Harlow to Ware.